I’ve been working hard on updating my living room lately. It is one of the most used spaces in our home and it needed some major TLC.

 PRIME & PAINT

 I let the bookcases cure for about a month before placing anything on them.
-Then I measured the height and width of each shelf space and cut foam board to fit.
-Using spray adhesive I attached the fabric to the foam board and tapped the pieces in place on the bookcases.
+Then I measured the height and width of each shelf space and cut foam board with a utility knife to fit.
+Be sure to use a cutting mat or thick cardboard.
+Using spray adhesive, I attached the fabric to the foam board and tapped the pieces in place on the bookcases.

 Here are some close up pictures for the detail.

 The cut file for the basket verse at the top of the bookcase is available for free, just subscribe to receive the password.
 Then go to this page and enter it.

 Do you like learning budget friendly ways to spruce up your home?
 Follow me on Pinterest, so you don’t miss a thing!
 Also, did you know that you can hover over any photo image, click on the red Pinterest circle, and save it to your Painted Furniture board on Pinterest?
 Give it a try below.